pgbackrest/pgbackrest/README.md

 ## Release Notes

-### v0.75: IN DEVELOPMENT - OTTAWA MILESTONE
+### v0.75: New repository format, info command and experimental 9.5 support

+* IMPORTANT NOTE: This flag day release breaks compatibility with older versions of PgBackRest.
+The manifest format, on-disk structure, and the binary names have all changed.
+You must create a new repository to hold backups for this version of PgBackRest and keep your older repository for a time in case you need to do a restore.
+The `pg_backrest.conf` file has not changed but you'll need to change any references to `pg_backrest.pl` in cron (or elsewhere) to `pg_backrest` (without the `.pl` extension).

 * Add info command.

 * More efficient file ordering for backup.
-Files are copied in descending size order so a single thread does end up copying a large file at the end.
+Files are copied in descending size order so a single thread does not end up copying a large file at the end.
 This had already been implemented for restore.

 * Logging now uses unbuffered output.
 This should make log files that are being written by multiple threads less chaotic.
 Suggested by Michael Renner.

 * Experimental support for PostgreSQL 9.5.
-This may break when the control version or WAL magic changes but will be kept as up to date as possible in each release.
+This may break when the control version or WAL magic changes but will be updated in each release.

 ### v0.70: Stability improvements for archiving, improved logging and help